pec0ra/buvic/README.md

 Note that the tag `pmodwrc/buvic` can be replaced with another custom tag

-To start a docker container, run:
+The simplest way to start a docker container with buvic is to run:
 ```
 docker run -d -p <PORT>:80 --name buvic pmodwrc/buvic
 ```